getzlab/CLUMPS-PTM/README.md

 An algorithm for identifying 3D clusters ("clumps") of post-translational modifications (PTMs).
 Developed for the Clinical Proteomic Tumor Atlas Consortium ([CPTAC](https://proteomics.cancer.gov/programs/cptac)).
 Full project repoistory for pan-cancer project can be found [here](https://github.com/getzlab/CPTAC_PanCan_2021).

+*This tool is still in early development, if you are interested in collaborating, please reach out to the email below.*

 __Author__: Shankara Anand

 __Email__: sanand@broadinstitute.org